The-Genius-Wave-Review-Scam-or-Legit/.github/profile/README.md

 ### Alternatives

 For those interested in brainwave entrainment, alternatives include free resources like theta wave audio on YouTube, meditation apps like Headspace, or traditional meditation practices.
 Other commercial products, such as BrainTap, offer guided meditations with brainwave entrainment, backed by more transparent scientific claims, as seen on [braintap.com](https://braintap.com/the-science-behind-braintap-how-brainwave-entrainment-enhances-mental-health/).
-These options may provide similar relaxation benefits without the controversy surrounding The Genius Wave.
+These options may provide similar relaxation benefits without the controversy surrounding The Genius Wave. <br>
 [>>Try The Genius Wave Today](https://gogeniuswave.com/DSvsl/#aff=KelexBawz)

 ### Conclusion